realworldocaml/book/book/concurrent-programming/README.md

   ignore (host_and_port : (Socket.Address.Inet.t, int) Tcp.Server.t Deferred.t)
 ```

-The result of calling `Tcp.Server.create` is a `Tcp.Server.t`, which is a
+The result of calling `Tcp.Server.create` is a `Tcp.Server.t`, which
-handle to the server that lets you shut the server down.
-We don't use that
+is a handle to the server that lets you shut the server down.
+We don't
-functionality here, so we explicitly ignore `server` to suppress the
+use that functionality here, so we explicitly ignore `server` to
-unused-variables error.
-We put in a type annotation around the ignored value
+suppress the unused-variables error.
+We put in a type annotation
-to make the nature of the value we're ignoring
+around the ignored value to make the nature of the value we're
-<span class="keep-together">explicit</span>.
+ignoring explicit.

-The most important argument to `Tcp.Server.create` is the final one, which is
+The most important argument to `Tcp.Server.create` is the final one,
-the client connection handler.
-Notably, the preceding code does nothing
+which is the client connection handler.
+Notably, the preceding code
-explicit to close down the client connections when the communication is done.
+does nothing explicit to close down the client connections when the
-That's because the server will automatically shut down the connection once
+communication is done.
+That's because the server will automatically
-the deferred returned by the handler becomes determined.
+shut down the connection once the deferred returned by the handler
+becomes determined.

 Finally, we need to initiate the server and start the Async scheduler: